-On March 30, 2023, the Company issued 2,047,544 shares pursuant to a capital increase by way of contributions in cash in the framework of a private placement.
+On May 28, 2024, the Company issued 5,374,755 shares pursuant to a capital increase by way of contributions in cash in the framework of a public offering in the United States, which included shares sold in a private offering to certain qualified or institutional investors outside the United States, including within the European Union.

-On April 17, 2023, the Company issued 375,000 shares pursuant to a capital increase by way of contributions in cash in the framework of the Company's ATM facility.
+On June 3, 2024, the Company issued 300,000 shares pursuant to a capital increase by way of contributions in cash following the partial exercise of the "greenshoe" in connection with the abovementioned public offering.